guolindev/PermissionX/README.md

 ## permission-support

 If your app is still not ready for AndroidX, you need to use permission-support library instead.
-The API of permission-support library is completely same as PermissionX library, except declare another dependency in your build.gradle file.
+The API of permission-support library is completely same as PermissionX, except declare another dependency in your build.gradle file.

 ```groovy
 dependencies {